krystianbeduch/programming-blog/README.md

   public const DATABASE = "database_name";
 }
 ```
-The database name should match the database created in previous step with the imported data.

 5. Correct the URI path to the server in the `js/config.js` file to one that matches your server structure.
 For example, if you put the `blog` directory directly in `htdocs` then the correct URI would be:
 ```javascript
 export const SERVER_URI = "/blog/db/api";